WilliamBergamin/bolt-python/docs/_future/getting_started_future.md

 To build a next-generation app with Bolt for Python, you'll need to get the Slack CLI.

-Install the Slack Cli by following this <a href="https://api.slack.com/future/quickstart" target="_blank">Quickstart</a>.
+Install the Slack CLI by following this <a href="https://api.slack.com/future/quickstart" target="_blank">Quickstart</a>.
 Since we won't be using Deno to build our next-generation app, you can skip any instructions related to installing Deno or creating an app using a Deno template.
 Once you've logged into the CLI using `slack login` and verified your login using `slack auth list`, you can proceed with the instructions in this guide.

 #### Dependencies {#setting-up-dependencies}